-MSI are small repetitions of DNA sequences found throughout the human genome.
-Microsatellite instability (MSI) is caused by a DNA mismatch repair system (MMR) defect, namely the inactivation of the four MMR genes (MSH2, MLH1, MSH6, and PMS2), which results in the inability to correct insertion or exclusion of repeat during DNA replication [45].
+MSI are small repetitions of DNA sequences found throughout the Microsatellite human genome. instability (MSI) is caused by a system mismatch repair DNA namely (MMR) defect, inactivation of the four MMR genes (MSH2, MLH1, MSH6, and PMS2), which results in the inability to correct insertion or exclusion of repeat during DNA replication [45].
 It is a very changeable phenotype.
 MSI occurs in around 15% of all colorectal cancers [46].

 CRC with microsatellite instability is mucinous, has poor cell differentiation, and has a high lymphocyte infiltration, particularly in the right colon [47].
 Surprisingly, those with MSI had a better prognosis than those without it.

 This allows it to be regarded as a possible prognostic marker for CRC patients, and MSI status may be determined using a polymerase chain reaction (PCR) test with a panel of five specific markers (BAT25, BAT26, D2S123, D5S346 and D17S2720) [48].